paulschick/meteorite-tracker/notes/nasa_dev/07_Refactoring.md

 At this point, I think all of the modules are ready to go.

 - added styles from main styles.css to meteorite-details component

+Alright, ready to test it out.

+- imports need to be updated in data service
+- updated, removed unused.

+It works!
+Only problem is the styling for the meteorite details isn't working!